Wyoming Car Insurance

 A car owner in Wyoming must meet certain minimum financial responsibilities to ensure that funds are available to cover damages in the event of an accident.
 Insured drivers in Wyoming must carry at least the following minimum auto insurance coverage levels:

-*Note: Uninsured motorist bodily Injury coverage can be rejected in writing.
+*Note: Uninsured motorist bodily injury coverage can be rejected in writing.

-Learn More About Car Insurance in Wyoming
+Protect Yourself with Additional Car Insurance in At-Fault Wyoming

 A person 14-15 years of age may be eligible to apply for a restricted learner's permit, sometimes called a hardship permit, under certain conditions related to school, work, or "extreme inconvenience" as determined and approved by the Wyoming Highway Patrol.
 The restricted permit holder is only permitted to drive between the hours of 5:00 AM and 8:00 PM and within 50 miles of home.